It All Started With One Man's Kindness

 A New Page for Hospice Service in Mainland China

 November 18, 1998 was a special day for hospice service in mainland China as it saw the opening of the first Hospice Unit, founded by Li Ka Shing Foundation (LKSF) to provide free home-based holistic care for patients with terminal cancer.
 This Hospice Unit at Shantou University Medical College-affiliated First Hospital proved to be a feasible model for mainland China where 19 additional Units were added and then the National Hospice Service Program was launched in 2001.
 All hospitals where the Hospice Units are based match the LKSF's donation by providing healthcare professionals and facilities.
-By the end of 2015, 37 Hospice Units were established, 31 Units currently in operation, distributed in 32 cities of 26 provinces in mainland China, covering over 350 districts and counties.
-A total of over 158,000 patients have been served.
-The LKSF has thus far supported the Program in mainland China with more than 520 million RMB.
+In June 2016, 37 Hospice Units were established, 31 Units currently in operation, distributed in 32 cities of 26 provinces in mainland China, covering over 350 districts and counties.
+A total of over 190,000 patients have been served.
+The LKSF has thus far supported the Program in mainland China with more than 580 million RMB.
 The annual budget is 50 million RMB to help about 16,000 patients.

 Mission: To provide patient-centered holistic care; improve quality of life for patients with terminal cancer